 Slovenians are just too modest to brag about our wine.
 Despite the fact that world famous connoisseurs keep awarding our wineries, not many people know how great it actually is.
-In this article we’re putting 3 of our most awarded wineries in the limelight they deserve.
+In this article, we’re putting 3 of our most awarded wineries in the limelight they deserve.

 About 12800 wines from 41 countries enter the competition each year and winning a prize in such fierce competition is definitely something to be proud of.

 The winery received a bronze medal for Pullus Sauvignon that convinced the judges with its attractive nose of lime and jasmine flowers.
-The flavor was praised for being rich in texture with overtones of lemon, oil, cut grass and green apple.
+The flavour was praised for being rich in texture with overtones of lemon, oil, cut grass and green apple.
 This wine has a lean and pleasant finish.

 Pullus Pinot Grigio gained a commended Decanter award, signifying that this is definitely one of the wines, you’d want to have in your stock.
 It was praised for having a delicate character and fragrances of violets with hints of strawberries.
 The taste is elegant and fresh with a creamy texture.

 Santomas wine cellar goes hand in hand with tradition, intertwined with a touch of modernity.
-The enchanting taste of their wines is a reflection of a true Istrian architecture and a visitor friendly environment.
+The enchanting taste of their wines is a reflection of a true Istrian architecture and a visitor-friendly environment.
 These wines are made with a devotion to perfectionism and it is no coincidence that wine advocate Robert Parker, the number 1 critic in the world, rated Santomas wines with some amazing scores.

 The Grande Cuvée 2006 – 94 of 100 scores, convincing with an almost Bordeaux like quality on both the nose and the palate.
-Full-bodied, with vibrant acidity and plenty of tannin this wine gives fabulous notes of black currants, white truffle, smoke, earth as well as a hint of chocolate.
+Full-bodied, with vibrant acidity and plenty of tannins this wine gives fabulous notes of black currants, white truffle, smoke, earth as well as a hint of chocolate.
 Definitely a must-try.

 Antonius Refošk 2009 – 93 of 100 scores.
 A wine that is drop dead gorgeous.
 Deep, decadent and ripe, but still incredibly fresh and clean.
-When examining it closely you are able to sense hints of chocolate, dark fruits, smoke, truffles and licorice.
+When examining it closely you are able to sense hints of chocolate, dark fruits, smoke, truffles and liquorice.
 It has a distinct minerality on the nose and is definitely a wine to include in your collection.

 Grande Cuvée 2009 – 94+ of 100 scores.
 Parkers favourite in the lineup and a true Rock star on the palate.
-Truffle, dark fruits, white pepper and a full-bodied richness.
-This wine will surprise you with it’s stunning purity of fruit and inherent acidity combined with a distinctive freshness.
+Truffle, dark fruits, white pepper and full-bodied richness.
+This wine will surprise you with its stunning purity of fruit and inherent acidity combined with a distinctive freshness.
 Like all the other Grande Cuvees, this one is also incredibly youthful.
 According to Consultant Claude Gros, such wines are difficult to taste in their youth due to their high acidity and tannin.
 Nevertheless, at this point, these are all showing beautifully.

 Another superb wine from this estate is the 2008 Grand Cuvee.
 With lots of acid, tannin and fruit still needing to mesh this one is also still a youngster.
 It resembles dark fruits, leather, truffle and chocolate.
 Other notable qualities are a pronounced minerality a full-body and the hallmark purity of fruit that’s common for the estate.
 Overall this is definitely one of those wines that improve with age.